1914: War Comes to Wolfville

 with the generous assistance of the Town of Wolfville and the Province of Nova Scotia

 Most of our Project events are over, and Randall House is closed for the season.
-However, the several installations on view around town marking locations of significance during the Great War period will still be up for a short while.
+Several installations which were on view around town marking locations of significance during the Great War period were up until Remembrance Day but have now been removed.
+HOWEVER …

 - For Past Events connected with this project see our Projects page.